Skip to content

 Option I: For projects with a specified contractual amount.

-You can change this value, and the remaining difference will be for subsequent invoices.
+• You can modify this value, and the remaining difference will stay for subsequent invoices.

 Option II: For projects billed according to the “Time and Material” scheme.